-The main goal in this region is to help as many schoolchildren with vision problems as possible.
-The organization’s experience so far in the region has shown that around a third of all schoolchildren suffer from vision problems and are, therefore, unable to follow their lessons in school.
-Campaigns have been planned in 2019/20 at 40 schools in Bolivia.
-To support active participation in class, the glasses are provided free of charge to schoolchildren.
+The main goal in this region was to help as many schoolchildren with vision problems as possible.
+The organization’s experience in the region has shown that around a third of all schoolchildren suffer from vision problems and are, therefore, unable to follow their lessons in school.
+Campaigns have been launched in 2019/20 at 40 schools in Bolivia.
+To support active participation in class, the glasses were provided free of charge to schoolchildren.

-When possible, additional campaigns are planned for the wider communities of selected schools.
-Following an eye exam, glasses with prescriptions tailored to each person will be available for villagers to purchase for around 10 euros.
+When possible, additional campaigns were planned for the wider communities of selected schools.
+Following an eye exam, glasses with prescriptions tailored to each person were available for villagers to purchase for around 10 euros.
 Despite the income from these sales, the business is not self-sustaining due to the high logistical effort involved in reaching the remote villages.
-Passing on these costs to the customers is not a realistic option as this target group of customers is among the poorest in Bolivia.
+Passing on these costs to the customers was not a realistic option as this target group of customers is among the poorest in Bolivia.
 To keep the price of the glasses as low as possible, LAI works with volunteers who complete the eye exam assistant training as part of their volunteer work.

-In 2019, LAI hopes to reach 40 primary and secondary schools in regions surrounding Santa Cruz in addition to efforts in La Paz, Tarija, and Yacuiba-Chaco with its campaigns.
-The campaigns include eye exams, custom-made glasses for schoolchildren, and referrals to eye doctors if glasses alone are not enough (in cases of astigmatism, for example).
-Glasses constructed on-site mean the children can select the shape and color of their new glasses.
-That turns the glasses into a personal fashion accessory and a source of pride for young people.
+In 2019, LAI reached 40 primary and secondary schools in regions surrounding Santa Cruz in addition to efforts in La Paz, Tarija, and Yacuiba-Chaco with its campaigns.
+The campaigns included eye exams, custom-made glasses for schoolchildren, and referrals to eye doctors if glasses alone were not enough (in cases of astigmatism, for example).
+Glasses constructed on-site meant that the children could select the shape and color of their new glasses.
+That turned the glasses into a personal fashion accessory and a source of pride for young people.

-The project is part of a collaboration between Siemens Stiftung and the German development organization Gesellschaft für Internationale Zusammenarbeit (GIZ) that focuses on improving the quality of science and technology education in schools and increasing awareness about hygiene and environmental issues.
-In addition to the campaigns, the educational program Experimento will be complemented with new teaching and learning content, and the entire program will integrate into the university curriculum as teacher training.
+The project was part of a collaboration between Siemens Stiftung and the German development organization Gesellschaft für Internationale Zusammenarbeit (GIZ) that focused on improving the quality of science and technology education in schools and increasing awareness about hygiene and environmental issues.
+In addition to the campaigns, the educational program Experimento was complemented with new teaching and learning content, and the entire program was integrated into the university curriculum as teacher training.

 Are you interested in the experience of setting up local structures for a social enterprise, or would like to support OneDollarGlasses in other regions?
 Get in touch!